Eriwarawe Mahadurage Dineesha Premathilake

 Thesis: Integrating Camera Trap Data and Occupancy Modeling to Estimate Seasonal Variations in Occurrence, Detection, and Activity Patterns of Mesocarnivores in Southcentral Oklahoma

 I consider myself as a wildlife ecologist with overlapping interests in conservation, spatial ecology, predator-prey interactions, and parasitology.
 I have a broad research background focused on spatial ecology, wildlife conservation, parasitology, and endocrinology.

 Amarasinghe LD and Premathilake EMDL, 2014, Parasites of Domestic Animals and Their Possible Zoonoses – A Study from Selected Sites of Western Province, Sri Lanka.
 Journal of Experimental Biology and Agricultural Sciences, April - 2014; Volume – 2(2):182-187pp.

 Premathilake EMDL and Amarasinghe L D, 2011.
 Zoonotic importance of domestic rat (Rattus rattus) and pet animals in some selected sites of the Western province in Sri Lanka.
 Proceedings of the 31st Annual Sessions of the Institute of Biology, Sri Lanka 31: 47pp.

 Manuscripts in review and preparation

 Premathilake, E.M.D.L., and Jackson, V.L.
-Integrating spatial capture-recapture camera trap data to detect seasonal variations in site occupancy, and detectability of mesocarnivores in a prairie grassland in south-central Oklahoma.
+Integrating spatial capture-recapture camera trap data to detect seasonal variations in site occupancy, and detectability of mesocarnivores in south-central Oklahoma.

 Premathilake, E.M.D.L., and Jackson, V.L.
 Does intraguild avoidance occur in mesocarnivores?
 Temporal activity pattern analysis of mesocarnivores in southcentral Oklahoma.